 There are two different ways you can make coconut rice at home.
 A common way this is done outside India is to cook rice in coconut milk.
 But we do this differently.
-I always feel like with rice, I prefer a dish that has every single grain fluffy, separate and full of flavour.
-The nutty flavour of this coconut rice recipe along with the crunch from spices and cashew nuts is what makes this so special and different from everything you’ll see on the internet.
+I always feel like with rice, I prefer a dish that has every single grain fluffy, separate and full of flavor.
+The nutty flavor of this coconut rice recipe along with the crunch from spices and cashew nuts is what makes this so special and different from everything you'll see on the internet.

 And it's faster to make if you already have leftover rice in the fridge - which we always do!
 I actually make a little extra rice on the daily because leftover rice is so handy and you can turn it into lemon rice, mango rice, schezwan fried rice or like today - coconut rice.

-Now this coconut rice will have some surprise ingredients for you – two different kinds of dried lentils, curry leaves and asafoetida that you may not be using commonly.
-These are all used to add flavour and texture to stir fried rice dishes in India.
+Now this coconut rice will have some surprise ingredients for you - two different kinds of dried lentils, curry leaves and asafoetida that you may not be using commonly.
+These are all used to add flavor and texture to stir fried rice dishes in India.
 And they are pretty easy to source if you live outside India.
 Every Indian grocery store will stock these ingredients.
-But if you don’t want to make the trek, you can leave some of these out.
-But I will insist on the curry leaves – its the most underestimated and probably unrecognised herb around the world but the flavour is so hard to beat.
-It’ll perfume your entire kitchen and make you think of tropical places and summer.
+But if you don't want to make the trek, you can leave some of these out.
+But I will insist on the curry leaves - its the most underestimated and probably unrecognized herb around the world but the flavor is so hard to beat.
+It'll perfume your entire kitchen and make you think of tropical places and summer.